Codecademy/docs/content/python/concepts/lists/lists.md

 ---
-Title: 'Lists'
+Title: "Lists"
-Description: 'Lists are mutable sequence data types used for storing a comma-separated collection of objects in a single variable.'
+Description: "Lists are mutable sequence data types used for storing a comma-separated collection of objects in a single variable."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Lists'
+  - "Lists"
-  - 'Arrays'
+  - "Arrays"
-  - 'Objects'
+  - "Objects"
-  - 'Data Structures'
+  - "Data Structures"
-  - 'Data Types'
+  - "Data Types"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/data-science'
+  - "paths/data-science"
 ---

 A **list** in Python is a sequence [data type](https://www.codecademy.com/resources/docs/python/data-types) used for storing a comma-separated collection of objects in a single [variable](https://www.codecademy.com/resources/docs/python/variables).
 Lists are always ordered and can contain different types of objects (strings, integers, booleans, etc.).
 Since they are mutable data types, lists are a good choice for dynamic data (that may be added or removed over time).